+Assignments

-Assignments: Throughout the semester, you will be given short assignments during your recitation sessions.
-At times these assignments will consist of preparing questions for class discussion, giving a presentation on one of the books, writing brief (2-3 page) essays in advance; on other occasions, there will be short quizzes.
+Throughout the semester, you will be given short assignments during your recitation sessions.
+At times these assignments will consist of preparing questions for class discussion, or giving a presentation on one of the books; on other occasions, there will be short quizzes.